openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 distinct phases as understood and controlled by the end-user:
 (1) control-plane update and (2) worker-node updates.

-To some extent, Maintenance Schedules (a key supported option for change management) are a solution to a problem that will be created by this separation: there is a perception that it would also double the operational burden for users updating a cluster (i.e. they have two phases to initiate and monitor instead of just one).
+To some extent, Maintenance Schedules (a key strategy supported for change management) are a solution to a problem that will be created by this separation: there is a perception that it would also double the operational burden for users updating a cluster (i.e. they have two phases to initiate and monitor instead of just one).
 In short, implementing the